 4. Bagging (Good for Large Quantities)

-If you have a large quantity of weeds to get rid of then you can simply bag them in compostable bags (ideally paper yard waste bags).
-Find a convenient place to ‘hide’ these bags; such as behind your garden shed.
-Cover with a black plastic bag, or carpet (something to exclude the light).
-Leave for 2 to 3 years.
+If you have a large quantity of weeds to get rid of, then you can bag them in compostable bags (ideally paper yard waste bags).
+Find a convenient place to ‘hide’ these bags, such as behind your garden shed.
+Cover with a black plastic bag or carpet (something to exclude the light).
+Leave them until the weeds begin to break down.

 5. Put in a Bokashi Composter